 The concept beyond the iPhone UI was that you need different inputs depending on the applications you are using, therefore a fixed physical keyboard is too functionally rigid and space-wasting for a smartphone; it would be therefore much better to replace it with a flexible “virtual” interface which adapts to the user’ needs and behaviours.

-This was already done with computers, using an icon-based graphic interface and a mouse, but in the iPhone the mouse was replaced by a touchscreen.
+This was already done with computers, using an icon-based graphic interface and a mouse, but in the iPhone, the mouse was replaced by a touchscreen.
 Furthermore, the “large” size of the display allowed the use of applications, such as the Safari internet browser, almost identical to those installed in full-size computers (hitherto, smartphones included very simplified “baby” web browsers).

 The operating system was indeed a stripped-down version of the OS-X adopted in Apple’s Macintoshes of the time.
-Yet, the peculiar input system of the iPhone required the development of a completely-new gesture-based interface, and the introduction of innovative elements, such the multi-touch technology we are so much accustomed today.
+Yet, the peculiar input system of the iPhone required the development of a completely-new gesture-based interface, and the introduction of innovative elements, such as the multi-touch technology we are so much accustomed to today.

-iPhone’s multi-touch and multi-finger gesture sequence, image courtesy of Apple inc.
+iPhone’s multi-touch and multi-finger gesture sequence, image courtesy of Apple Inc.

-All digital interfaces developed by Apple since the introduction of the Macintosh featured indeed graphic elements mimicking real-life ones: a digital clock which looks like a good ol’ alarm-clock, the camera icon which replicates a glass lens, the icon of the digital newspapers’ folder which resembles a wooden bookcase, and so on.
-This is skeumorphism, and Steve Jobs always had a preference for it, deeming it more “natural” and intuitive for most users, at least during the transition between an analog and a digital society.
+All digital interfaces developed by Apple since the introduction of the Macintosh featured indeed graphic elements mimicking real-life ones: a digital clock which looks like a good old alarm-clock, the camera icon which replicates a glass lens, the icon of the digital newspapers’ folder which resembles a wooden bookcase, and so on.
+This skeuomorphism and Steve Jobs always had a preference for it, deeming it more “natural” and intuitive for most users, at least during the transition between an analog and a digital society.